LaScheggia/LaScheggia/README.md

 I'm also a car passionate :oncoming_automobile: and I love fast and sporty cars but my :heart: belongs to old JDMs :jp:.

+I really love nice flowers :bouquet: and my dream is tho watch :cherry_blossom: cherry blossoms :cherry_blossom: in Japan one day.

+One day I hope to be at least half a good developer as my soulmate :boy: who I admire a lot.
+(Also I'd hope all the seniors had the patience and will to teach as him).